 The following standard included under the state plan

+Select one:

 SSI standard

 Optional state supplement standard

 Medically needy income standard

-The special income level for institutionalized persons
+The special income level for institutionalized persons (select one):

-(select one):
+300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

-The f following dollar amount
+The following dollar amount

-Spec ify dollar amount: If this amount changes, this item will be revised.
+Specify dollar amount: If this amount changes, this item will be revised.

-- following formula is used to determine the needs allowance:
+The following formula is used to determine the needs allowance:

-Spec

-Брес 99.

-Spec ify:

-wanc e for the spouse only (select one):

-Not A Applicable

-state provides an allowance for a spouse who does not meet the definition of a community spouse in 4 of the Act.
-Describe the circumstances under which this allowance is provided:

-Spec ify:

-Spec ify the amount of the allowance (select one):

-1 SSI standard

-( Optional state supplement standard

-Medically needy income standard

-, The following dollar amount:
+Specify:

+The maintenance needs allowance is equal to the individual's total income as described under the posteligibility process which includes income that is placed in a Miller Trust.